AR2202/Colourful/README.md

 Due to the absence of parentheses, a change of evaluation order requires defining a new colour as the (partial) application of one colour to another.
 All user-defined colours count as being defined BEFORE the pre-defined colours.

 Defining aliases for existing colours, either explicitly or implicitly, is allowed.
-Here, explicitly means assigning an existing colour to a new colour name, whereas implicitly means defining a new colour as an application of a colour to another colour, where there already exists a colour with this definition.
+Here, explicitly means assigning an existing colour to a new colour name, whereas implicitly means defining a new colour as an application of a colour other colours, where there already exists a colour with this definition.

 ### Encoding literals